Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When you start looking for a roof inspector, you’ll quickly see a lot of different offers, and it can be tough to know what’s what.
 From “free” inspections to detailed paid reports, the options can feel a bit overwhelming.
 Let’s clear the air and talk through some of the most common myths about inspection costs so you can feel confident in your choice.
 Understanding the difference between a sales pitch and a professional assessment is the first step toward making a smart investment in your property’s health.

-The Truth About “Free” Roof Inspections
+Are “Free” Roof Inspections Really Free?

 You’ve probably seen the ads: “Free Roof Inspection!”
 It sounds like a great deal, but it’s important to understand the context.
 Many companies offer a free look at your roof because they’re hoping to land a bigger job, like a full residential roof replacement.
 The inspection itself is a lead generation tool.
 While there’s nothing wrong with this approach, the assessment you receive might be less of a detailed diagnostic and more of a sales estimate focused on a replacement.
 It’s a good idea to ask what the “free” service includes and to remember that the primary goal is often to sell you on a larger project.